 If You e-filed Your Tax Return

-First, the IRS’s “where’s my refund?” site or mobile version of this site, the IRS2Go App for iPhone and Android are great places to find out where you refund is.
-You can also call the Refund Hotline at 800–829–1954.
-The IRS suggest waiting 72 hours after your return has been e-filed to start checking on the status.
+First, the IRS’s “where’s my refund?” site is a great place to find out where your refund is.
+You can also call the Refund Hotline at 800-829-1954.
+The IRS suggests waiting 24 hours after your return has been e-filed to start checking on the status.

-Secondly, you could take a gander at the estimated 2016 IRS e-file refund cycle chart:
+Finally, you could take a gander at our estimated IRS e-file refund cycle chart:

 |Date Accepted||Direct Deposit Sent||Paper Check Mailed|

-Keep in mind those numbers are purely estimates and the IRS has NOT released one of these charts for the 2016 filing season and they do not plan to.
-For more guidance on this you should see their refund guide for tax preparers.
+Keep in mind those numbers are purely estimates.
+The IRS has NOT released one of these charts for the current filing season, and they do not plan to.
+For more guidance on this, you should see their refund guide for tax preparers.

-You could also look at the 2013 IRS e-file Refund Cycle Chart and use that as a rough estimate of what to expect for this year.
-Here’s the first few weeks of the chart:
+You could also look at the 2012 IRS e-file Refund Cycle Chart, which is the last year that the IRS provided this information.
+That year’s chart can give you a rough estimate of what to expect for this year.
+Here are the first few weeks of the chart:

 |Transmitted and Accepted by IRS between||Direct Deposit Sent||Paper Check Mailed|